nazimur-rahiman/sparkle-dental/site/content/_index.md

 ---
-title: '"Crafting Confident Smiles, Every Day"'
+title: Crafting Confident Smiles, Every Day
 subtitle: "Join us at Sparkle Dental Clinic, Tiruppur to discover the art of exceptional dental care, empowering you to embrace a healthier, more confident smile. "